TMIP-code/OceanTransportMatrixBuilder.jl/README.md

 The main application driving this project is for the validation of marine Carbon Dioxide Removal (mCDR) by computing the timescales and pathways for water in the deep ocean to reemerge to the surface[^DeVries_etal_2012][^Siegel_etal_2021].
 However, these matrices are useful in a number of contexts, e.g., for avoiding spin ups, optimization, or novel diagnostics[^John_et_al_2020].
 The motivation for sharing this package is thus to facilitate the use of novel diagnostics across CMIP models.

-> [!WARNING]
-> This is work in progress.
-Breaking changes expected.

 ## Example use